 Pre-application meetings may be face-to-face or via teleconference.

-Applicants should download the Pre-submission meeting record form and use this to provide the TGA with a record of the meeting no more than 2 weeks after meeting.
+Applicants should download the Pre-submission meeting record form.
+Use this to provide us with a record of the meeting.
+This should be no more than 2 weeks after meeting.

 Our guidance at the meeting is nonbinding and without prejudice.

-As knowledge evolves over time, the initial guidance we gave at the meeting may become out of date or be superseded.
+With time, the advice we gave at the meeting may become outdated or obsolete.